Gabbyogunbiyi/Project_PowerPlatform/README.md

 To resolve these issues, the company is considering Microsoft Power Platform to automate workflows, centralize data, and improve operational efficiency.

-Alison Manufacturing Company is currently struggling with significant inefficiencies in its order processing and inventory management.
+The Company is currently struggling with significant inefficiencies in its order processing and inventory management.
 From my research, I understand that the company relies heavily on outdated systems like spreadsheets and emails to manage critical operations.
 These methods often lead to:

 44% of customer orders being delayed or mishandled due to inefficiencies in tracking, communication, and processing.

 47% of inventory costs being wasted due to poor tracking, overstocking, and delays in replenishment and order fulfillment.

+To resolve these issues, the company is considering Microsoft Power Platform to automate workflows, centralize data, and improve operational efficiency.

 --
 ## Overview of Microsoft Power Platform